fjkiani/coder/README.md

 *   `src/exercise_1.py`: A clean, efficient solution to the core competency test.
 *   `src/exercise_2.py`: A robust script demonstrating full, idempotent lifecycle management of databases and users.
-*   `src/bonus_challenge.py`: Our masterstroke—a working AI semantic router built with RedisVL.
+*   `src/bonus_challenge.py`: A working AI semantic router using RediSearch v2 with low-level FT commands.
 *   `src/common/api_client.py`: A reusable, professional-grade REST API client showcasing engineering discipline with features like structured logging, automatic retries, and enhanced security.
 *   `requirements.txt`: A list of all Python dependencies.
-*   `.env.example`: A template for secure, environment-based configuration.
-*   `schema.yaml`: The declarative index schema for our AI vector search solution.

 ## How to Run This Solution